Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Methodology

-\begin{theorem} The homophily degree $\hat{h}$ of $A'$ is directly proportional to the threshold $\delta$, inversely proportional to the variance $\sigma^2$ of sampling noise, and directly proportional to the distance between the original homophily degree and reciprocal of c: \end{theorem}
+\begin{theorem} The homophily degree $\hat{h}$ of $A'$ is directly proportional to the threshold $\delta$, inversely proportional to the variance $\sigma^2$ of sampling noise, and directly proportional to the distance between the original homophily degree and reciprocal of the class number $c$: \end{theorem}

+$Proof.$ Following the aforementioned assumptions, we ensure the original homophily degree is $h$.
+Then we can get the heterophilous information of node $u$ as a vector: